WestwoodRobotics/FRC-2024/README.md

 # FRC-2024 Project Overview

+Welcome to the FRC-2024 project repository!
+This project is designed to provide a comprehensive software solution for our competitive robot, incorporating advanced control systems, vision processing, strategic gameplay functionalities, and utilizing the command-based framework for organizing robot operations.

 ## Project Structure

 The project is structured into several directories, each serving a specific purpose in the robot's software architecture: